ethanancell/math4610/tasks_source/task_sheet_2/sheet2task9.md

 Because the bisection method cuts the interval down by half every single iteration, it doesn't have the same kind of rapid convergence that fixed point iteration can have when a proper g(x) function is chosen.

 Although fixed point iteration has won the past two categories, where it fails is when it is hard to find a proper g(x) function.
 I tried out two different g(x) functions when I tested out fixed point iteration, and one of them gave a nonsensical answer because the iterations of the root started straying off towards negative infinity.
+The bisection method is a much more stable solution because the requirements are a lot easier to meet.

 **Winning Methods**:
 * Better approximation: Fixed point iteration